Qomo-CHENG/GeneralizedCM/README.md

 <h1 align="center">Open-source for Quantifying Information
 Leakages in GCM</h1>

-This repo is created for the source code of the paper `Information Leakages in Code-based Masking: A Unified Quantification Approach`, which would appear in [TCHES 2021](https://ches.iacr.org/2021), issue 3.
-All the data and scripts would allow researchers to reproduce our results.
+This repo is created for the open-source of the paper `Information Leakages in Code-based Masking: A Unified Quantification Approach`, which would appear in [TCHES 2021](https://ches.iacr.org/2021), issue 3.
+All the data and scripts would allow researchers to verify and reproduce our results.

 ## 1 Generalized Code-based Masking